Skip to main content

 For years I have practiced my trade geared around the bridal party.
 More specifically the bride and groom, I like to customize all my playlists for weddings based on the musical taste of the bride and groom.
 To amplify the effect, I mix frequently.
 Sometimes playing a song for 30 seconds to sometimes just a minute and a half.
 Of course I play best of the best songs for longer.
 I believe that my short timings and seamless transitions increases the probability for guests to hear their favorite songs.
 While keeping the guests guessing, I can go through many different genres and styles of music within 10 minutes.
 So no one is waiting to hear what they like and they don't have someone obnoxiously telling them to JUMP or PUT THEIR HANDS UP IN THE AIR every few minutes.
 I have learned that, one needs to focus on those who want to dance.
 My priority goes, bride and groom, bridal party, family and friends.
 I am not into entertaining EVERY guest nor do I care about getting EVERYONE on the dance floor.
 I mix well, mix quick, constantly read the crowd, make sure everyone's vibing and keep on doing that till they kick us out. 🙂 In my 11 years of being a DJ and 5 years of specializing in Weddings, I have found this practice to be extremely efficient.

-DJ Adi
+-DJ Adi

 It all depends on the crowd you are playing for, a good place to start is playing some of the more popular dance floor filling songs, that is usually a good way to get the dancing started.

-AZ Deejay
+-AZ Deejay

 AZ DJ Service